rahelFain/diem-uses-and-requirements/draft-diem-fainchtein-use-cases.md

 - Not impose an undue cost to apply to or remove from an asset,
 - Not impose an undue cost to acquire authority to deploy,
 - Not require verifiers of the emblem to reveal to the emblem bearer that existence checking is occurring,
+- Not prevent verifiers of the emblem from revealing to the emblem bearer that existence checking is occurring,
 - Make it possible to view an emblem via a communications network,
 - Make it possible to view an emblem optically (e.g. QR code), or wirelessly (e.g. RFID) ToDo: this is an example of a potential requirement that will be outside the initial scope of the working group.